 Download and complete the application.
 Pay the $15 application fee.
 You can email the completed application as a PDF file to email@example.com or send the completed application to Office of Admissions, Attn: Kristen O’Hara, 104B2 Sutton Hall, 1011 South Drive, Indiana, PA 15705.
 Be sure to indicate the course for which you would like credit.
 If

 you have questions, please contact Kristen O’Hara at firstname.lastname@example.org or call 724-357-2789 for assistance.

 Upon approval of the application, a faculty member will be assigned to meet with you to review the requirements that must be fulfilled to earn credit for the selected course(s).

-Complete and submit your portfolio to Kristen O’Hara and pay the assessment fee (one-half regular tuition) for credits to the Office of the Bursar in Clark Hall.
+Complete and submit your portfolio to Kristen O’Hara and pay the assessment fee (one-half regular tuition) for credits to the Office of Student Billing in Clark Hall.